orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 .. code-block:: bash

-   # Install each tar gz in the same "one top level" folder
+   # Install each tar gz in the same "top level" folder
    tar xvf OTB-Core-9.0.tar.gz --one-top-level="/Path/To/Install/OTB"
+   # It is necessary to install the dependencies AFTER the other modules*
    tar xvf OTB-All-Dependencies-9.0.tar.gz --one-top-level="/Path/To/Install/OTB"
    ...

-Please note that the resulting installation can be moved elsewhere on the disk.
+Be careful to install the dependencies *AFTER* the modules because the paths in the cmake files are made modular only when you install the dependencies : the resulting installation can be moved elsewhere on the disk.
 Just move the folder elsewhere and source the otbenv.profile.
 Once the archive is extracted, the directory structure consists of: